classmethod/aurl/README.md

 1. Fork ([https://github.com/classmethod/aurl/fork](https://github.com/classmethod/aurl/fork))
 1. Create a feature branch named like `feature/something_awesome_feature` from `development` branch
 1. Commit your changes
-1. Rebase your local changes against the `develop` branch
+1. Rebase your local changes against the `master` branch
 1. Run test suite with the `go test ./...` command and confirm that it passes
 1. Run `gofmt -s`
 1. Create new Pull Request